In this section, you’ll have a better understanding of concepts related to volume size.

-(The illustraion presents the the file organazation of one replica.
-And the volume head and snapshots are actually sparse files, which is exactly what we mentioned above.)
+The illustraion presents the the file organazation of one replica.
+The volume head and snapshots are actually sparse files, which we mentioned above.

 Create a 5Gi volume, then attach and mount it on a node.
 See Figure 1 of the illustration.

 For this empty volume, the nominal size is 5Gi and the actual size is almost 0.

 There is some meta info in the volume hence the actual size is not exactly 0.